reem777KSU/td_dataset/README.md

         -- Total commits to this project by 'AUTHOR' *within 30 days of* -- the time of the commit (excluding this commit).

+    NUM_PROJECT_FILES        INTEGER DEFAULT 0 NOT NULL,
+        -- Total number of files in the project at the time of 'COMMIT_HASH'.

+    NUM_PROJECT_LINES        INTEGER DEFAULT 0 NOT NULL,
+        -- Total number of lines in the project at the time of 'COMMIT_HASH'.

+    NUM_PROJECT_SOURCE_FILES INTEGER DEFAULT 0 NOT NULL,
+        -- Total number of source (java) files in the project at the time of -- 'COMMIT_HASH'.

+    NUM_PROJECT_SOURCE_LINES INTEGER DEFAULT 0 NOT NULL,
+        -- Total number of source (java) lines in the project at the time of -- 'COMMIT_HASH'.

     PRIMARY KEY (ISSUE_KEY, IS_FIX)
 );
 ```